-Arbor Commercial Mortgage has a 50% non-controlling interest in a joint venture, which was formed to acquire, develop and/or sell real estate assets.
-At December 31, 2003, Arbor Commercial Mortgage's investments in this joint venture were approximately \$2.6 million.
-At December 31, 2003, we had a \$16.0 million bridge loan outstanding to the joint venture, which is collateralized by a first lien position on a commercial real estate property.
+Arbor Commercial Mortgage, our manager, has a 50% non-controlling interest in a joint venture, which was formed to acquire, develop and/or sell real estate assets.
+At December 31, 2003 and March 31, 2004, Arbor Commercial Mortgage's investment in this joint venture was approximately \$2.6 million.
+At December 31, 2003 and March 31, 2004, we had a \$16.0 million bridge loan outstanding to the joint venture, which is collateralized by a first lien position on a commercial real estate property.
 There is a limited guarantee on the loan of 50% by our chief executive officer and 50% by the key principal of the joint venture.
 The loan requires monthly interest payments based on one month LIBOR and matures in May 2006.
-We have agreed to provide the borrower with additional mezzanine financing in the amount of up to \$8.0 million.
+We agreed to provide the borrower with additional mezzanine financing in the amount of up to \$8.0 million, of which \$7.8 million was funded as of March 31, 2004.
 The mezzanine financing requires interest payments based on one month LIBOR and matures in May 2006.
-The loan will be funded in two equal installments of \$4.0 million.
-The funding will be drawn down as construction progresses.
-The interest on the first component, which was funded by Arbor Commercial Mortgage in June 2003 and purchased by us in July 2003, will be earned on the full \$4.0 million, while the interest on the second component, of which \$1.1 million was funded as of December 31, 2003, will be earned as the \$4.0 million is drawn down.
 This additional financing is secured by a second mortgage lien on the property.
-Interest income recorded from these loans was approximately \$486,000, for the period ended December 31, 2003.
+Interest income recorded from these loans was approximately \$486,000 and \$311,000, for the period ended December 31, 2003 and for the three months ended March 31, 2004, respectively.